Premature end to U.S. state lockdowns could cause needless death, Fauci tells senators

 Some states already have begun reopening their economies and others have announced plans to phase that in beginning in mid-May, even as opinion polls show most Americans are concerned about resuming such operations too soon.

-New Jersey Governor Phil Murphy said on Tuesday that he intended to announce some tentative moves toward reopening even thought his state, by some measures, is currently the most serious coronavirus danger zone in the United States.
+New Jersey Governor Phil Murphy said on Tuesday that he intended to announce some tentative moves toward reopening even though his state, by some measures, is currently the most serious coronavirus danger zone in the United States.

 Restrictions currently in place allow only essential services to operate.
-Murphy said any changes would be incremental and determined by progess in curbing the spread of the virus.
+Murphy said any changes would be incremental and determined by progress in curbing the spread of the virus.

 Tuesday’s Senate hearing was more cordial than many of Congress’s undertakings in recent years, with members of the Senate Health, Education, Labor and Pensions Committee addressing the non-partisan health experts politely.